Reasons for differences in wages: discrimination, e.g. male/female

 8.3

-Simple Model of Wage Determination
+Simple Algebraic Model of Wage Determination

 \$Wi = \alpha + \beta Pi - \gamma D_i\$

-where \$\beta > 0\$ and \$\gamma > 0\$.
-If \$Di\$ is higher for women, their wages will be lower even when \$Pi\$ is equal.
+If women on average have a higher D, their wages will be lower even when P is equal.

 Consequences of Wage Discrimination

-Reduced labour‑force participation among affected groups.
+Reduced labour‑force participation among the discriminated group.

 Summary